gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian/index_en.md

 For example, my first edit ten years ago was to fix a spelling error.
 My second edit was to fix a conjugation error.
 My third edit was to fix both a spelling and a conjugation error.
 That's how my journey as a Wikipedian started ten years ago.

 Wikipedians are obsessed with citations, references, and verifiability; fact is king, and interpretation is taboo.
 As long as you stay in the main namespace, that is.
-As soon as you step out of article pages and venture into talk pages and village pumps, those high standards don't apply any more.
-There are plenty of unsourced, exaggerated and biased statements in Wikipedia discussions.
+As soon as you step out of article pages and venture into talk pages and community spaces like the "Village Pump", those high standards don't apply any more.
+There are plenty of unsourced, exaggerated and biased statements in Wikipedia *discussions*.

 That's in addition to the problems I mentioned earlier.
 As an autist, it can be hard to let go of arguments about things or people you care about.
 It's often said that autistic people lack empathy, which basically makes us look like cold-hearted robots.
 However, there is a distinction between being able to *read the feelings* of other people, and *feeling compassion* for other people.